ensdomains/ens-contracts/contracts/wrapper/README.md

 **Start State**: Wrapped
 **End State**: Emancipated | Locked

-`setChildFuses()` can only be called the parent owner of a name.
+`setChildFuses()` can only be called by the parent owner of a name.
 It can burn both user-controlled and parent-controlled fuses.

 If the name is Emancipated or Locked, this function may be called to extend the expiry, but cannot burn any further fuses.